AndyMWK/Home-Automation---Lighting/README.md

 ## Receiver Module
 The receiver module receives information from the sender module through Bluetooth Low Energy (BLE) and controls two servo motors to turn light switch on and off.

+## Disclaimer
+The code that is uploaded here is mostly uses example code provided through the creator of the library at use on the Arduino IDE.
+Portion of it has been modified such as usage of servo motors, program flow, usage of infrared receivers, and the usage of hardware interrupts.